 Public Health Nursing Visits

-Parenting Program enables parents to make better use of community resources and provide opportunities which support parents in the care and nurturing of their children.
+Parenting Program enables parents to make better use of community resources and provides opportunities which support parents in the care and nurturing of their children.
 Families eligible for Parenting Program home visitation services are first time mothers whose child(ren) are ages 0-3.
-The child(ren) must be eligible and enrolled in Medical Assistance (including Healthy Start and BadgerCare).
+The child(ren) must be enrolled in Medical Assistance (including Healthy Start and BadgerCare).
 There is no charge for families who are involved in Parenting Program.
-Referrals are accepted from individuals (self-referral), families and health care providers.
+Referrals are accepted from individuals (self-referral), families, and health care providers.

 Prenatal Care Coordination

 Prenatal Care Coordination (PNCC) is a program to help pregnant women get the support and services they need to have a healthy baby.
 Services include help getting the health care you need, personal support, information on good eating habits and health practices, and help finding needed services in your community.
 Women are eligible as soon as they are pregnant.
 Referrals are accepted from individuals (self-referral), WIC, schools, community support agencies, and health care providers.

 What if I can't afford to get medical care for myself or my children?

 Presumptive Eligibility Waiver

 Presumptive eligibility (PE) is a temporary medical card which allows women to receive medical benefits on a temporary basis.
 Contact Moraine Lake Consortium at 1-888-446-1239, Monday through Friday 7:30am - 4:00pm, or apply online Wisconsin.